The 6 Best Speakers for a Fender ’65 Deluxe Reverb Amplifier

 I have been lucky enough to own two Fender Deluxe Reverb amplifiers over the years and have also tested many of them for video reviews.
 This list is the stand-out six best speakers I have ever tried for Deluxe Reverb.

 The Benefits of Replacing the Fender Deluxe Reverb Speaker

 You can drastically and easily change the tonality of a guitar amplifier simply by changing the speaker.
 Additionally, you can make your amplifier louder, fuller, punchier, and change the EQ properties of the audio.
 Another huge advantage is you can make your amplifier sound very unique and shape the tone to suit you, rather than being stuck with a stock speaker like everyone else.

 Before You Buy

-Please note that the Fender Deluxe Reverb is rated at 22-watts RMS, uses a 12″ speaker that is rated at 8ohm.
-This list of the 6 best speakers for a Deluxe Reverb is my personal pick and I always suggest listening to as many sound samples and tones as possible before buying one.
+Please note that the Fender Deluxe Reverb is rated at 22-watts RMS, uses a 12″ speaker rated at 8ohm.
+This list of the six best speakers for a Deluxe Reverb is my pick, and I always suggest listening to as many sound samples and tones as possible before buying one.